uts-ios-dev/uts-ios-2019-project3-group-180/README.md

 - 1/2 - Which means the instrument should play 2 times in a given moment (2 half notes in a bar)
 - 1 - Whichi means the instument should play 1 time in a a given moment (1 whole note in a bar)

-There is also a recording function in the keyboard scene where the user can:

-- Record what they are playing by pressing the Record button and pressing again to end the recording.
-- Playback what they have recorded by pressing the Play button.
-- Delete what they have recorded by pressing the delete button.

 ### Settings Scene

 <kbd>